Rail ale trail: St Ives Bay Line

 The St Ives Bay Line Rail Ale Trail was launched on 3 June 2005 with 14 pubs.
 Five are in St Ives, one in Lelant, two close to Lelant Saltings railway station and one near St Erth railway station.
 The five remaining pubs are in Penzance which is usually reached by changing trains at St Erth onto the Cornish Main Line, although there are also a very few through trains from St Ives railway station.

 Atlantic Coast Line

-The Atlantic Coast Line from Par to Newquay.
+The Atlantic Coast Line runs from Par to Newquay.
 It was launched in 2005 with 16 pubs but one has since closed.
 There are three in Newquay, two near St Columb Road railway station, six in and around Par, and one each at Quintrell Downs, Roche, Bugle and Luxulyan.

-East Devon Line
+Salisbury - Exeter

-In May 2024, a new trail was added to the current six.
+In May 2024, a new trail along the western section of the West of England line was added to the current six.
 Branded as Salisbury - Exeter, the line features nineteen pubs and stretches across four counties.